 Prior to her work on policy analysis and regulatory compliance, she specialized in health care data analysis and decision support for payor and provider organizations.
-Karen has an M.B.A from California State University, Sacramento, a B.S. in Health Services Administration from California State University, Chico, is a Certified Project Management Professional, and an active member of the Health Information and Management Systems Society (HIMSS).
+Karen earned her MBA from California State University, Sacramento and has a Bachelor of Science degree in Health Services Administration from California State University, Chico.
+She is a Certified Project Management Professional and an active member of the Health Information and Management Systems Society (HIMSS).

 Danielle Carter, MPH

 Danielle is passionate about advancing systems change to improve health outcomes through human ingenuity and shared learning.
 In her role leading Intrepid Ascent’s Community Change Group, Danielle harnesses her expertise in quality improvement, change management, and learning organizations to guide clients and their stakeholders through the evaluation, implementation, and adoption of technology with people at the center.
 Danielle recently led Intrepid’s development of the onboarding program for the Alameda County Community Health Record, as well as offering her expertise to other clients to support workflow redesign, training, onboarding, technology adoption, and evaluation.